rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

    How easy is it to switch among competing vendors?
 Is there vendor lock-in?

-   * Switch from Azure to AWS, other PaaS
+   * Switch from Azure to AWS, other PaaS is not possible because Azure is a pure SaaS running on Azure
+   * How to extract data?

 ### Vendor prospects